 - Refrain from making U-turns in the middle of the street.
 If you need to join the carpool line located on the other side of the street, please find a safe and appropriate area to pull into to join the carpool line. - DO NOT cut in any carpool line.
 When joining a carpool line make certain it is the end of the line.
 Breaking into line will only cause tempers to flair. - For morning drop-off, your child should be prepared to exit the vehicle along with their backpack and belongings as quickly as possible. - Please DO NOT use a cell phone while carpool is active.
-There is much activity during this time.
-For the safety of all involved it is important that each driver is fully focused on driving and aware of his or her surroundings. - DO NOT block any driveways while waiting in carpool line. - Refrain from blocking city bus drop-off and pick-up locations.
+There is a lot of activity during this time.
+For the safety of all involved, each driver must be fully focused on driving and aware of his or her surroundings. - DO NOT block any driveways while waiting in the carpool line. - Refrain from blocking city bus drop-off and pick-up locations.
 Look for signs that indicate what areas you should leave open for the city bus. - A driver should not exit their vehicle during carpool to assist their child.
 Allow staff to assist in unloading and loading to make for a more efficient drop-off/pick-up process. - Parking in an undesignated spot and allowing a child to walk to a morning class is not permitted.
-Students can only be dropped off at the designated locations in front of each school. - Drivers will not be permitted to enter gates located on Whittington in front of the Moore Gymnasium for drop off or pick up.
-Only Early Childhood parents are permitted to enter gates located on Whittington in front of Moore Gymnasium for drop off or pick up at Early Childhood. - NEVER walk across the street unless an HPD Officer has stopped traffic and has given you the all clear to cross. - It is important that all vehicles obey the directions from all HPD Police & Security Officers.
+Students can only be dropped off at the designated locations in front of each school. - During carpool hours, the gate located on Whittington Drive (Gate #8) is EXIT ONLY.
+Drivers will not be permitted to enter this gate during carpool hours. - NEVER walk across the street unless an HPD Officer has stopped traffic and has given you the all-clear to cross. - It is important that all vehicles obey the directions from all HPD Police & Security Officers.
 They are set in place to keep the flow of traffic moving in the safest way possible. - Be certain to communicate with your child your carpool number and which campus you intend to collect them at the end of the school day.
 Communication will ensure that the carpool is not delayed due to searching for the child.